 Tuilai’i, American Samoa

 Almost all of the land area of these volcanic islands — from the mountaintops to the coast— is cloaked in old world tropical rainforest.
-A section of forest in Tutuila near Pago Pago is designated national park; about 4,000 acres of the national park is underwater, running to the other islands.
+A section of forest in Tutuila near Pago Pago is designated national park; about 4,000 acres of the national park is underwater, running to two of the other islands.
 We manage a few viewpoints and pick out what we can through the clouds.
 The emerald mountains probably look stunning with the sun on them.
 There are a couple of pretty motus and some rock formations with arches in the national park.
-The most striking chain is known as the Cockscomb - its a perfect description of the tall peaks with their steep sides strung across the ocean.
+The most striking chain is known as the Cockscomb - it's a perfect description of the tall peaks with their steep sides strung across the ocean.
 The official name for the last section is Pola Island.

 There's a national park trail to view these.
 The instructions say 'Due to unfriendly dogs, please drive past the last house at the end. of the paved road in Vatia Village.
 This rough section of road will lead you to three exhibits and the trailhead.'

 There are indeed dogs, racing the car through the pools in the road created by the incessant downpour.
 The beach here is one of those where every boulder wobbles when you step on it and threatens to turn your ankle.
 It’s a supremely inelegant way to travel.
 But it's a great view.......

 A Fishing Spear to the Rescue

 We even attempt some snorkelling, off a back volcanic beach, figuring we are wet anyway.
 However, the waves are too large, the current too strong and the coral not really worth risking one’s life for.
 Rory Junior shows me how to use his fishing spear to haul myself back into the beach.
 The beaches are pretty from a distance, if covered in detritus.